Woody Shaw: Awards

-Legacy revival
+Image and legacy

 The years between 2003 and 2013 saw a resurgence of interest in, and recognition of, Shaw's music.
-In 2003, Shaw's son, Woody Louis Armstrong Shaw III, launched The Official Woody Shaw Website, which helped to bolster appreciation for Shaw's contribution to music.
-Since then, many of Shaw's long-out-of-print recordings have been reissued, remastered and repackaged, under the curatorial oversight of Shaw's son and long-time producer Michael Cuscuna.
+In 2003, Shaw's son, Woody Louis Armstrong Shaw III, launched the Official Woody Shaw Website.
+Since then, many of Shaw's long-out-of-print recordings have been reissued, remastered, and repackaged, under the curatorial oversight of Shaw's son and the long-time producer Michael Cuscuna.

 In 2012, PopMarket, a division of Sony Legacy, released Woody Shaw: The Complete Columbia Albums Collection, and in 2013, Mosaic Records released Woody Shaw: The Complete Muse Sessions, for which NPR described Shaw as "the last great trumpet innovator".

 Shaw III, the primary inspiration for Shaw's third Columbia album, Woody III (dedicated to Shaw's father and newborn son), is the sole heir to his father's legacy.
 Today, Shaw III preserves the Shaw legacy through the production, management, archiving and preservation of his father's life's work.
 Shaw's legacy is kept active and relevant through the use of social media and the official website.

+Relationship with other musicians

+As a musician and trumpeter, Shaw was held in high esteem by his colleagues.
+Miles Davis once said of Shaw, "Now there's a great trumpet player.
+He can play different from all of them."
+Trumpeter Dave Douglas stated, "It's not only the brilliant imagination that captivates with Woody Shaw – it's how natural those fiendishly difficult lines feel ...
+Woody Shaw is now one of the most revered figures for trumpeters today."